Lightstreamer/Lightstreamer-lib-node-adapter/README.md

    ```

 4. Send updates for an item.
 Note that sending updates for items no one has subscribed to will result in an error,
-hence this calls must be bound to the "start/stop sending updates" comments int he subscribe/unsubscribe events:
+hence this calls must be bound to the "start/stop sending updates" comments in the subscribe/unsubscribe events:

    ```js
    dataProvider.update(itemName, false, {